Vincent Bach: Bach company

-(Main Article Vincent Bach Corporation)

-Starting with a mouthpiece business in the back of the Selmer music store in New York after being released from the military in 1918, Bach expanded to the production of trumpets and cornets under the "Stradivarius" name (to project an image of quality) in 1924.
+Bach established a mouthpiece business in the back of the Selmer music store in New York after being released from the military in 1918, and by 1920 was advertising a business location at 204 E. 85th.
+He expanded to the production of trumpets and cornets under the "Stradivarius" name (to project an image of quality) in 1924.
 By 1928, he relocated to a Bronx factory adding trombones to his product line.
 The company survived the depression and by 1953 moved to Mount Vernon New York.
 Collaborating with Georges Mager, during World War II, Bach developed the large bore C Trumpet that would become the standard of symphonic trumpeters in America.
 In 1961, at 71 years of age, Bach sold his company to the Conn-Selmer corporation even though some of the other 13 bids he received were higher.

 Bach's instruments attained the reputation for quality he aspired to with the name and became widely used.
 Two of Bach's bugles figured prominently in the funerals of US presidents: One played for John F. Kennedy, Dwight Eisenhower and Lyndon Johnson, and is on display at Arlington National Cemetery; A second one played at the funeral of Ronald Reagan and was subsequently retired to the Reagan Library.
 This was chosen after a week-long process in which the Reagan family, Bach's grand-nephew (John Vincent Bach), the military and the bugler involved decided not to use the Kennedy bugle in favor of the one that the performer had used for two decades.

 Later years

 After the sale of the business, Vincent Bach stayed on as a researcher continuing to work until at least 1974.
-Bach died January 8, 1976 in New York.
+Bach died January 8, 1976, in New York.
 He is buried in Kensico Cemetery in Valhalla, New York.